DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/11-Continuous-Random-Variables.md

 ## Objectives

-1) Define and properly use the new terms to include probability density function (pdf) and cumulative distribution function (cdf) for continuous random variables.
+1) Define and properly use in context all new terminology, to include: *probability density function (pdf)* and *cumulative distribution function (cdf)* for continuous random variables.

 2) Given a continuous random variable, find probabilities using the pdf and/or the cdf.

 3) Find the mean and variance of a continuous random variable.

 ## Continuous random variables